BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Top tips for parents

 1. Children and young people should never meet up with a stranger.
-Help your child understand the risks and how to they can be kept to a minimum, for example by making sure that any meetings are in public places and that the young person is always accompanied by a friend or trusted adult.
+Help your child understand the risks and how they can be kept to a minimum, for example, by making sure that any meetings are in public places and that the young person is always accompanied by a friend or trusted adult.

 2. Ask your internet provider about installing parental controls.